2022 FIFA World Cup: Russian participation

-LGBT rights
+LGBT and women's rights

-There are no LGBT rights in Qatar, with homosexuality as well as campaigning for LGBT rights criminalized.
-As such, when Qatar was selected to host the 2022 FIFA World Cup, the choice to do so in a restrictive nation saw much criticism, with several topics becoming the subject of controversy.
-The security of fans, as well as the homophobic football chants of certain nations, were points of discussion.

-The main controversy came from a last-minute FIFA decision to hand out player punishments to European captains who had months earlier announced their intention to continue wearing rainbow-colored armbands (which began in 2020) in support of anti-discrimination; though not specifically in support of LGBT+ rights, nor targeting Qatar's lack, the rainbow symbol was deemed offensive to the hosts.
-Typically, kit violations incur a fine, which the teams had said they would pay; on the day of the first match involving one of the European teams, FIFA reportedly told the teams that they would receive a yellow card as a minimum.
+There are no LGBT rights in Qatar, with homosexuality as well as campaigning for LGBTQ+ rights criminalised.
+As such, when Qatar was selected to host the 2022 FIFA World Cup, the choice to do so in a restrictive nation saw much criticism, with the security of fans, as well as the homophobic football chants of certain nations, were points of discussion.
+The main controversy came from a last-minute FIFA decision to hand out player punishments to European captains who had months earlier announced their intention to continue wearing rainbow-coloured armbands (which began in 2020) in support of anti-discrimination.
+Typically, kit violations incur a fine, which the teams had said they would pay; on the day of the first match involving one of the teams, FIFA reportedly told the teams that they would receive a yellow card at a minimum for wearing the armbands.
+Qatari officials stated that all people are welcome as long as they follow the public display of affection laws which apply to everyone.